LispCookbook/cl-cookbook/systems.md

 ## Simple examples

+### Loading a system definition

+When you start your Lisp, it knows about its internal modules and, by default, it has no way to know that your shiny new project is located under your `~/code/foo/bar/new-ideas/` directory.
+So, in order to load your project in your image, you have one of three ways:

+- use ASDF or Quicklisp defaults
+- configure where ASDF or Quicklisp look for project definitions
+- load your project definition explicitely.

+Please read our section on the [getting started#how-to-load-an-existing-project](https://lispcookbook.github.io/cl-cookbook/getting-started.html#how-to-load-an-existing-project) page.

 ### Loading a system

+Once your Lisp knows what your system is and where it lives, you can load it.

 The most trivial use of ASDF is by calling `asdf:load-system` to load your library.
 Then you can use it.